Mar 13, 2019 05:58 PM EDT

 "The pertussis vaccine is not optimal," said Dr. William Schaffner, professor of preventive medicine at Vanderbilt University Medical Center.

 "We're making the best use of the vaccine, while we're frantically doing research to make a better one," said Schaffner.
 But a new vaccine for whooping cough is nowhere near ready, he said.

-Anyone can get whooping cough, but babies are at risk the most.
-Babies and children currently receive a vaccine called DTaP.
-It helps protect them against three diseases: tetanus, pertussis, and diphtheria.
-Research has shown the vaccine is safe and it works well against tetanus and diphtheria, protecting almost everyone who gets it for a decade.
+Those who get whooing cough are at risk, but toddlers have it the worse.
+Babies and children receive a vaccine called DTaP.
+This vaccine can help protect them from three diseases: pertussis, tetanus and diphtheria.
+The study has shown that the vaccine is safe and that it works perfectly agains diphtheria and tetanus as it protects those who gets the vaccine for at least a decade.

-However, the vaccine DTaP is less effective in preventing whooping cough.
-Almost all children who received all the five recommended doses are protected for a year.
-After a year, their immunity wanes.
-Five years after the last dose, the CDC says the DTaP vaccine protects only 70% of children from pertussis.
-The CDC recommends booster shots for preteens, teenagers, and adults every 10 years.
+However, this vaccine DTaP is not as effective in preventing whopping cough anymore.
+Almost all toddlers who received the five recommended doses are secured and protected for a year.
+After one year, their immunity wagers.
+After five years from the last dose, the CDC reports that DTaP vaccine protects just 70% of children from the pertussis bacteria.
+The CDC recommends that a booster shot should be added for preteens, teenagers and even adults and it should be done every 10 years.

 "The most protective thing you can do is have a pregnant mom get the vaccine.
 It is the number one way to protect the baby," said pediatrician Dr. Wendy Sue Swanson, Seattle Children's Hospital.

 "Whooping cough is insidious, you don't know you have it right away.
 If you have whooping cough, you should not be around others, particularly pregnant women and infants," said Swanson.

 Scientists Uncover Exotic Matter in the Sun's Atmosphere

 The Drone Market Could Triple in Size by 2023, Says The FAA